Tax resource guide available to timber owners

 The U.S. Forest Service has compiled a quick-reference guide to calm timber owners’ federal income tax concerns.
-The publication explores timber tax laws important to foresters, woodland owners and loggers, as well as serves as a valuable resource for tax practitioners.
+The publication explores timber tax laws important to foresters, woodland owners and loggers, and serves as a valuable resource for tax practitioners.

 “This guide is a great resource for landowners,” said Alabama Farmers Federation Forestry Division Director Rick Oates.
 “Timber tax laws are constantly changing, and it is important for landowners to stay up-to-date.
 This guide will help everyone better understand the rules.”